 Git experience in Visual Studio

 Git is now the default version control experience in Visual Studio 2019.
 Since version 16.6, we've worked on building out the feature set and iterating on it based on your feedback.
-The new Git experience is turned on by default for everyone with the release of version 16.8.
+In version 16.8, it became the default version control experience for everyone.

 Git is the most widely used modern version control system, so whether you're a professional developer or if you’re learning how to code, Git can be very useful to you.
 If you are new to Git, the https://git-scm.com/ website is a good place to start.
 There, you'll find cheat sheets, a popular online book, and Git Basics videos.